 - Galileo issues and mails a paper check.

 - The account holder cashes the check within 180 days.
-If the check is not cashed in 180 days, the funds are immediately transferred back to the Galileo refund account.
+If the check is not cashed in 180 days, the funds are immediately transferred back to the Galileo refund account and held indefinitely until an action is taken.
 If you have an updated address for the account holder, the address can be updated in the CST or via batch file and you can manually reissue a check.